emmabeynon/twitter_local_guide/README.md

 As a user
 So that I can do my shopping locally
 I would like to see tweets from shops only

+As a user
+So that I can see tweets from local accounts that I know already I would like to add a Twitter account to the app
 ```

 Instructions